alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 ### Set up users and DNS
 - Prepare SHM by running `./Prepare_SHM.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
-- This step also creates a KeyVault in the SRE subscription in `Resource Groups -> RG_SRE_SECRETS -> kv-shm-<shm-id>-sre-<SRE ID>`.
-Additional deployment steps will add secrets to this KeyVault and you will need to access some of these for some of the manual configuration steps later.
+- This step also creates a key vault in the SRE subscription in `Resource Groups -> RG_SRE_SECRETS -> kv-shm-<SHM ID>-sre-<SRE ID>`.
+Additional deployment steps will add secrets to this key vault and you will need to access some of these for some of the manual configuration steps later.

-## 4. Deploy Virtual Network
+## 4. Deploy the virtual network and remote desktop

 ### Create the virtual network
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
-- Run `./Create_VNET.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
+- Run `./Setup_SRE_VNET_RDS.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
-- The deployment will take around 20 minutes.
-Most of this is deploying the virtual network gateway.
+- The deployment will take around 60 minutes.
+Around one third of this is deploying the virtual network gateway.
 - The VNet peerings may take a few minutes to provision after the script completes.

 ### Set up a VPN connection to the SRE